I’m Tom, originally from England, now based in the South Caucasus – specifically in Armenia.

-It began with a simple bike ride.
+It began with a bike ride.

-First choosing the humble bicycle as my mode of transport, I pedalled away from middle England, away from the meaninglessness of it all.
+Choosing the humble bicycle as my mode of transport, I pedalled away from middle England, away from the meaninglessness of it all.
 I boarded a ferry to Europe and kept pedalling, destination Istanbul, each day more memorable than weeks or months of conventionality.

 Then something changed.
 I felt compelled to stop moving and work out what it all meant.
 I made a film from the footage I’d shot.
 I wrote a novel-length book and published it.
-I evolved my travel blog into a guide for others wanting to make their own personal, meaningful journeys by bicycle.
+I evolved my travel blog into an online guide for others wanting to make their own personal, meaningful journeys by bicycle.